rteja1113/iex-data-downloader-extension/README.md

 ### Description

-A simple chrome extension for downloading IEX price data
+A simple chrome extension for downloading IEX(Indian Energy Exchange) price data

 ### How To Run